MartinRusk/G1000/README.md

 # G1000

 This repository hosts the firmware and design files for the mrusk G1000 device.

 The implementation is based the original FlightSimMaker solution (see https://docs.google.com/presentation/d/1siKPc6BkJSg9kihLLKLU8frNLp2IIBlw_dUE9n4Btq4).

 Contains CAD files from the FlightSimMaker Discord https://discord.gg/YVbK6dmkeV.

+3D Design also available at Printables: https://www.printables.com/de/model/199536-flight-simulator-g1000-nxi

 PCBs to build the solution are available.
 Just Contact me via g1000nxi@outlook.de